maxbroubrou/BallDetectionOnPool/README.md

 ## Why customizing this data set?

-Customizing this data set allows to modify images, classes choices and label element to experience different deep learning approaches.
+Customizing this data set allows to modify images, classes choices and label elements to experience different deep learning approaches. <br/>
 For examples : I trained models with different images sizes to experience the relation between accuracy and speed depending on images size ; I experience red_ball, yellow_ball, ... detection VS ball detection and realised that detecting balls without considering their color was much more effective.

 ## How to run this program :